dave-anand/docker-kubernetes-cli/README.md

 This is a containerized Kubernetes CLI (`kubectl`) based on `anand000/docker-terraform-cli`.

-> This container includes the AWS CLI.
+> This container includes the AWS CLI and the argocd binary.

 [![DockerHub Badge](http://dockeri.co/image/anand000/docker-kubernetes-cli)](https://hub.docker.com/r/anand000/docker-kubernetes-cli/)